tdwg/annotations/Documents/Draft_WADM_AS.md

 The target of the annotation MAY include a full copy of the data in original record at the time of annotation.

-When a versioned, resolvable, persistent identifier from which the data record at the time it was annotated is available, then the target of the annotation MAY assert only that identifier in the
+When a versioned, resolvable, persistent identifier from which the data record at the time it was annotated is available, then the target of the annotation MAY assert only that identifier in the target of the annotation.

 ## An example data quality assertion ##